 - Enhance stability and shelf life of drug formulations

-- Facilitate drug manufacturing processes (tableting, filling, mixing)
+- Facilitate manufacturing processes like tableting, filling, and mixing

 - Protect drugs from microbial contamination, oxidation, and light degradation